 Hilary Peddicord and Jonathan Joyce

-in NOAA’s Global Systems Division won for their development of the SOS Explorer (SOSx), an adaptation of Science On a Sphere® displayed on flat screens for use in schools and other public venues.
+in NOAA’s Global Systems Laboratory won for their development of the SOS Explorer (SOSx), an adaptation of Science On a Sphere® displayed on flat screens for use in schools and other public venues.
 Their work, which went above and beyond expectations, involved software development and creation of accompanying educational resources—a package that one journalist lauded as “the ultimate desktop model of Earth.”
 SOS Explorer “literally puts the world at our fingertips,” the nominators wrote.
 The interactive system has the potential to ignite interest in the sciences and direct students toward STEM subjects.

 Rick Tisinai, Gabrielle Accatino, and Catherine Burgdorf-Rasco